apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 Having to define two response classes and a shared supertype for every request type can be repetitive, especially in a cluster context where you also have to make sure the messages can be serialized to be sent over the network.

-To help with this a generic status-response type is included in Akka: @apidoc[StatusReply], everywhere where `ask` can be used there is also a second method @apidoc[askWithStatus](typed.*.ActorFlow$) {scala="#askWithStatus[I,Q,A](parallelism:Int)(ref:org.apache.pekko.actor.typed.ActorRef[Q])(makeMessage:(I,org.apache.pekko.actor.typed.ActorRef[org.apache.pekko.pattern.StatusReply[A]])=%3EQ)(implicittimeout:org.apache.pekko.util.Timeout):org.apache.pekko.stream.scaladsl.Flow[I,A,org.apache.pekko.NotUsed]" java="#askWithStatus(int,org.apache.pekko.actor.typed.ActorRef,java.time.Duration,java.util.function.BiFunction)"} which, given that the response is a `StatusReply` will unwrap successful responses and help with handling validation errors.
-Akka includes pre-built serializers for the type, so in the normal use case a clustered application only needs to provide a serializer for the successful result.
+To help with this a generic status-response type is included in Pekko: @apidoc[StatusReply], everywhere where `ask` can be used there is also a second method @apidoc[askWithStatus](typed.*.ActorFlow$) {scala="#askWithStatus[I,Q,A](parallelism:Int)(ref:org.apache.pekko.actor.typed.ActorRef[Q])(makeMessage:(I,org.apache.pekko.actor.typed.ActorRef[org.apache.pekko.pattern.StatusReply[A]])=%3EQ)(implicittimeout:org.apache.pekko.util.Timeout):org.apache.pekko.stream.scaladsl.Flow[I,A,org.apache.pekko.NotUsed]" java="#askWithStatus(int,org.apache.pekko.actor.typed.ActorRef,java.time.Duration,java.util.function.BiFunction)"} which, given that the response is a `StatusReply` will unwrap successful responses and help with handling validation errors.
+Pekko includes pre-built serializers for the type, so in the normal use case a clustered application only needs to provide a serializer for the successful result.

 For the case where the successful reply does not contain an actual value but is more of an acknowledgment there is a pre defined